 Before we engage in Safe Paotoh, we need to make sure we have the right mindset, methods and tools to go through the great undertaking of snitching.
 So..

-Step 1 : Find a support animal.
-Specifically, a horse.
+Step 1 : Find an emotional support animal.
+Specifically, a (moral high) horse.

 It doesn’t have to be an emotional support animal – you just need the right animal, specifically a horse, to accompany you in this snitching journey.
 Getting on the right horse is paramount to Safe Snitching.
 Without the right type of horse – we are not talking about some My Little Pony here – you may lack the confidence to snitch.
 Snitching requires mental and emotional effort, so you need a strong holy horse.